Staff & Board

 Jesse Simpson, Government Relations and Policy Manager

-As Member Services Director, Loren provides overall direction and support for HDC’s member services program, implementing a comprehensive member and business development agenda, and creating impactful programming for our wide array of membership.
-Prior to joining HDC staff in late June of 2014, Loren worked as Director of the Municipal League of King County and the Municipal League Foundation, and concurrently worked at the philanthropic, member-based Washington Women’s Foundation.
-Loren is passionate about working with HDC leaders, members, and partners create robust and engaging member programming, and a better connected and efficient affordable housing sector.
+As Deputy Director, Loren provides overall direction and support for HDC’s member services programming, implementing a comprehensive member and business development agenda and creating impactful programs for our wide array of member organizations.
+Prior to joining HDC staff in June of 2014, Loren worked as Director of the Municipal League of King County and the Municipal League Foundation, and concurrently worked at the philanthropic, member-based Washington Women’s Foundation.
+Loren is passionate about working with HDC leaders, members, and partners to create a more robust and a better connected and efficient affordable housing sector.
 Loren also currently serves on the board of the WA Housing Alliance Action Fund.
 Contact

 Dani Turk, Membership, Programs, and Equity Manager